 “When we ask as Friends, ‘what can we do to expand our ministry?’ an answer will always be ‘serve others’.
 That is the work that the Community Healing & Transformation Center will do in North Philadelphia, and eventually across the city.
 When we … walk into the world of progressive activism, we enter a space where we can have a real impact on the lives of others.”

-The grand opening celebration for the TCRC’s new Community Healing and Transformation is Friday, June 28 from 6:00-9:00 PM.
+The grand opening celebration for the TCRC’s new Community Healing and Transformation is now scheduled for Friday, July 26 from 6:00-9:00 PM.
 For more information see the PYM calendar.